ldabiralai/babel-plugin-remove-decorator/README.md

 # babel-plugin-remove-decorator
-Babel 6 plugin that removes class decorators, useful when running unit tests
+Babel 6 plugin that removes all decorators, useful when running unit tests

-At the moment this only removes decorators from top level classes, for example:
+Removes decorators from top level classes, for example:

 Before:
 ```js
 @MyDecorator
 class Content {}